OData/odata.net/.github/ISSUE_TEMPLATE/2_FEATURE_REQUEST.md

 <!-- markdownlint-disable MD002 MD041 -->
+---
+name: 🚀 Feature Request
+about: Suggest a new feature or improvement
+title: ""
+labels: ["enhancement", "feature"]
+assignees: []

+---

 ## Is your feature request related to a problem?
 Please describe.
 *A clear and concise description of the problem or challenge you’re facing.*